The most advanced 3PL software is released into the market. Let’s see who will use it and why.

 - Manage visibility for all EPORT users.
 Decide on which fleets and vehicles should be visible to each customer when placing orders.
 A service manager can do it manually, customer by customer, or create visibility rules based on customer demand, vehicle capacity, and activity statuses.

 - Manage orders.
 Filter and find orders in the same direction – city or location.
-You can filter orders by cargo type, direction, destination, nearly any field for the most economical and fastest trips.
+You can filter orders by cargo type, direction, destination, and nearly any field for the most economical and fastest trips.

 - Set up an individual billing service for each carrier and customer.
 The service automatically balances carriers’ buying rates and customers’ selling rates to offer the best price for logistics services.